zhuhaow/ignext/README.md

 Ignite your Next.js website for Cloudflare.

-ignext tries to make Next.js websites compatible with Cloudflare Pages.
+ignext aims to run Next.js website on Cloudflare Pages.

 ## Development progress